epigenelabs/inmoose/CONTRIBUTING.md

 # Contributing to InMoose

-InMoose aims at brining state-of-the-art bioinformatics tools to the Python ecosystem.
+InMoose aims at bringing state-of-the-art bioinformatics tools to the Python ecosystem.
 The project is still in development, and any contribution is important!